ayan32/Rate-My-Professors-Analysis/README.md

 </ul>

 <h3>Contact</h3>
-If you have any questions, concerns, issues, or suggestions, please reach out to <a href="mailto:andrewyan32@gmail.com">Andrew Yan</a>.
+For any inquires or suggestions, don't hesitate to reach out to <a href="mailto:andrewyan32@gmail.com">Andrew Yan</a>.